 Jump to:

-Soft Reese’s Pieces Peanut Butter Cookies
+Reese's Pieces Cookies

-You can make these as is, or else toss in your favorite flavor of chocolate chips or chopped candy bar (Butterfingers anyone?).
+You can make these as is, or toss in your favorite flavor of chocolate chips or chopped candy bar (Butterfingers anyone?).
 You really can’t go wrong when it comes to peanut butter and Reese’s Pieces.

 - Brown Sugar - brown sugar keeps your cookies softer than granulated sugar, and adds a great flavor.
 It is also slightly acidic so it actually is the ingredient that activates the baking soda.